-What’s the Cost for a Classroom Trailer in 2019?
+What’s the Cost of a Classroom Trailer?

 Growing school districts, a shortage of teachers, old buildings breaking down – the American school system is experiencing growing pains.